Skip to content

 Where it lives

-Your database and associated data files sit in a local SQLite database under your macOS user folder (see Data management).
+Your database sits under your macOS user folder (see Data management).
 Overshow does not sync that database to cloud storage as part of the core product.
 Backup tools you run yourself may copy encrypted files; that is under your control, not a built-in Overshow sync service.

 You are always in control of what Overshow captures; encryption reduces the impact if storage is copied, but pairing it with pause, exclusions, and purge when appropriate remains important.